Import JSON documents into SQL Server

 Parse JSON documents into rows and columns

-Instead of reading an entire JSON file as a single value, you may want to parse it and return the books in the file and their properties in rows and columns.
-The following example uses a JSON file from this site containing a list of books.
+Instead of reading an entire JSON file as a single value, you might want to parse it and return the books in the file and their properties in rows and columns.

 Example 1